zaiisao/Documentation/en/Interactive Broadcast/initialize_web_live.md

 ```

 ## Next Steps
-You have finished creating the AgoraRtcEngine instance and can start a video call with the following steps:
+You have created the AgoraRtcEngine instance and can start a video call with the following steps:
 * [Join a Channel](../../en/Interactive%20Broadcast/join_live_web.md)
 * [Switch the Client Role](../../en/Interactive%20Broadcast/role_web.md)
 * [Publish and Subscribe to Streams](../../en/Interactive%20Broadcast/publish_web_live.md)